Skip to Content

 The Botanic Gardens

 Filming was done in a private villa inside the gardens, with its own swimming pool and amazing coastal views from the terrace.
-You can see the villa from the gardens but if you want to get closer you’ll have to hire it out – it sleeps 10 and starts from €2000 a week.
+You can see the villa from the gardens but if you want to get closer you’ll have to rent it – it sleeps 10 and starts from €2300 a week.

 Deshaies’ Botanic Gardens